dssg/triage/docs/sources/dirtyduck/docs/index.md

 This tutorial will show you how to use `triage`, a data science modeling tool developed at the [Center for Data Science and Public Policy](http://dsapp.uchicago.edu) (DSaPP) at the University of Chicago.

-`triage` helps build models for three [common applied problems](https://dssg.uchicago.edu/data-science-for-social-good-conference-2017/training-workshop-data-science-for-social-good-problem-templates/): (a) Early warning systems (**EWS** or **EIS**), (b) *resource prioritization* (a.k.a "an inspections problem") and (c) interaction level predictions (a.k.a "appointment level").
+`triage` helps build models for two [common applied problems](https://dssg.uchicago.edu/data-science-for-social-good-conference-2017/training-workshop-data-science-for-social-good-problem-templates/): (a) Early warning systems (**EWS** or **EIS**), (b) *resource prioritization* (a.k.a "an inspections problem") .
 These problems are difficult to model because their conceptualization and and implementation are prone to error, thanks to their multi-dimensional, multi-entity, time-series structure.

 **NOTE** This tutorial is in sync with the latest version of `triage`.
 At this moment [v3.3.0 (Arepa)](https://github.com/dssg/triage/releases/tag/v3.3.0).